 If your child has an extended illness (more than 3 consecutive days) parents should provide the principal with a doctor’s note.

 If the number of absences becomes excessive (more than 10 absences) the principal may contact the parent to determine an appropriate course of action. **Please note, students with excessive absences (20 or more), will be seriously considered for retention and/or may be referred for counselling.

 It is strongly requested that dental and doctor appointments be made outside of school hours.
 However, if you need to take your child out of school you must sign your child out when taking your child out of the building and sign him/her back in when you return.
 Also, please have your child provide the teacher with a written note giving the reason and the time of the appointment.

 We have an obligation to our students to set a good example as well as hold them accountable for being on time to school.
 Parents play a major role in ensuring that their children arrive at school on time.
 Please note the following:

 More than 5 tardies per quarter is considered excessive.
-Therefore, if there are 3 tardies in one quarter parents will receive a call from their child’s teacher.
+At 5 tardies in one quarter, parents may receive a call or email from their child’s teacher.
 If the problem continues, a parent/principal conference will be set up to determine an appropriate course of action.